yugabyte/yugabyte-db/docs/content/latest/comparisons/cassandra.md

 ## 4. Secondary Indexes

 Local secondary indexes in Apache Cassandra ([see blog](https://pantheon.io/blog/cassandra-scale-problem-secondary-indexes)) require a fan-out read to all nodes, i.e. index performance keeps dropping as cluster size increases.
-With YugaByte’s distributed transactions, secondary indexes will both be strongly-consistent and be point-reads rather than needing a read from all nodes/shards in the cluster.
+With YugaByte DB’s distributed transactions, secondary indexes are both strongly-consistent and point-reads rather than a read from all nodes/shards in the cluster.

 ## 5. Operational Stability / Add Node Challenges